rootmos/h/README.md

 This project is a work in progress and has not been audited by security experts.

-However I think it it remains useful for educational purposes regarding Linux's sometimes daunting security features and using `strace` to illustrate how a program written in a high level language is translated into syscalls to obtain its desired (or undesired) effects.
+However I think it remains useful for educational purposes regarding Linux's sometimes daunting security features and using `strace` to illustrate how a program written in a high level language is translated into syscalls to obtain its desired (or undesired) effects.

 ... and it is certainly better than nothing as I will try to exemplify in the following section.
-But as always, remember that sandboxing and containers (yes I'm looking at you Docker fans) only limit the extent of a successful attack, and don't give you carte blanche for you to willy-nilly execute untrusted code.
+But as always, remember that sandboxing and containerization only limit the extent of a successful attack, and don't give you carte blanche to willy-nilly execute untrusted code.

 ## Raison d'être
 So given that disclaimer, why did I write this?
-Showcasing Linux's security features is only a secondary goal; my primary goal is for the reader to add `strace` to your list of favorite tools.
+Showcasing Linux's security features is only a secondary goal; my primary goal is for the reader to add `strace` to her list of favorite tools.

 ### Alice's [game](https://love2d.org/)
 Assume Alice is a game designer with malicious intent and you are her intended victim.
-Being a fan of indie games you, of course, accept to be a beta-tester for her latest creation.
+Being a fan of indie games you of course accept to be a beta-tester for her latest creation.
 She sends you the `fun.lua` game and hidden within is the statement:
 ```lua